MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/grafana-plugin.md

 * [Azure Monitor Logs](../logs/data-platform-logs.md) for log and performance data from Azure resources that enables you to query by using the powerful Kusto Query Language (KQL).
 You can use Application Insights log queries to retrieve Application Insights log-based metrics.

-    * [Application Insights log based metrics](../essentials/app-insights-metrics.md) to let you analyze the health of your monitored apps.
+    * [Application Insights log-based metrics](../essentials/app-insights-metrics.md) to let you analyze the health of your monitored apps.
 You can use Application Insights log queries in Grafana to use the Application Insights log metrics data.

 * [Azure Monitor Traces](./../app/distributed-trace-data.md) to query and visualize distributed tracing data from Application Insights.